 The Renewable Heat Incentive

-Ground source heat pumps qualify for the Renewable Heat Incentive (RHI) — a government scheme under which those with renewable heat-generating technologies are paid back for the heat they produce.
+Ground source heat pumps qualify for the Government’s Renewable Heat Incentive (RHI).
+Under this scheme, those with renewable heat-generating technologies are paid back for the heat they produce.

 In the scenario above, we need 11,000 + 4,000kWh of heat, less the 3,334kWh of electricity used, so RHI applies to: